 Other types of pleural space disease you man encounter include diaphragmatic hernia and neoplasia.

 On physical examination, you will likely notice rapid, shallow, labored breathing with muffled or very decreased lung sounds.
 Other physical exam findings and history can also provide clues.

 For me, ultrasound is by far the easiest way to diagnose pleural effusion.
 It’s quick, easy, minimally invasive, and is a very sensitive diagnostic test.
 A focused ultrasound of the thoracic cavity (as well as the abdominal cavity and pericardial space) to check for any significant effusion can usually be performed in less than 5 minutes, without shaving any fur (use alcohol), and with the patient resting comfortably in sternal recumbency.
-Focused ultrasound has become a standard part of the emergency exam, particularly in trauma (link to video on how to perform a focused ultrasound for cavitary effusion).
+Focused ultrasound has become a standard part of the emergency exam, particularly in trauma (Click here for “How to perform a focused ultrasound for cavitary effusion”).
 The classic ultrasound finding in pneumothorax is the loss of the thoracic glide sign (a thin, hyperechoic line that you can see gliding where the pleural surface of the lungs glides against the pleural surface of the chest wall).